lgbtq-technology/lgbtq-technology.github.io/coc.md

 					<li>Unwelcome sexual attention</li>
 					<li>Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others</li>
 					<li>Continued one-on-one communication after requests to cease</li>
-					<li>Deliberate "outing" of any aspect of a person's identity without their consent except as necessary to protect vulnerable people from intentional abuse</li>
+					<li>Deliberate &ldquo;outing&rdquo; of any aspect of a person&rsquo;s identity without their consent except as necessary to protect vulnerable people from intentional abuse</li>
 					<li>Publication of non-harassing private communication </li>
 				</ul>
 			</div>
 		</div>

-		<h3>LGBTQ in Technology prioritizes marginalized people's safety over privileged people's comfort.
+		<h3>LGBTQ in Technology prioritizes marginalized people&rsquo;s safety over privileged people&rsquo;s comfort.
 The administrators will not act on complaints regarding:</h3>

 		<ul>
-			<li>"Reverse"-isms, including "reverse racism," "reverse sexism," and "cisphobia"</li>
+			<li>&ldquo;Reverse&rdquo;-isms, including &ldquo;reverse racism,&rdquo; &ldquo;reverse sexism,&rdquo; and &ldquo;cisphobia&rdquo;</li>
-			<li>Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you."</li>
+			<li>Reasonable communication of boundaries, such as &ldquo;leave me alone,&rdquo; &ldquo;go away,&rdquo; or &ldquo;I&rsquo;m not discussing this with you.&rdquo;</li>
-			<li>Communicating in a "tone" you don't find congenial</li>
+			<li>Communicating in a &ldquo;tone&rdquo; you don&rsquo;t find congenial</li>
 			<li>Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions </li>
 		</ul>